 If a police officer is found to be liable for your injuries, you won't collect damages from the officer personally; rather, the city or agency employing the officer would be responsible for his actions.
 Keep in mind that a chase involving a suspect determined to be a serious safety threat may involve officers from several different law enforcement organizations.

 If you've been injured in a police chase, Neblett, Beard & Arsenault's experienced personal injury attorneys can help you decide how to best seek compensation for medical expenses, lost wages, and pain and suffering.
 During your free, no-obligation initial consultation, you should provide a detailed account of the accident.
 This includes the following details:

 - The date, time, and location of the chase

 - The direction you were traveling or where you were standing

 - When you first noticed the chased suspect and the police car

 - The actions you took to avoid the vehicles or get out of the way

 - Your immediate symptoms of injury

 If you decide to proceed after the initial consultation, your case will be accepted on a contingency fee basis.
 This means there will be no upfront cost for legal representation.

 Neblett, Beard & Arsenault's legal team has extensive experience helping Louisiana residents who've suffered serious car accident injuries receive the compensation they need to move forward with their lives.
-Contact us online or call us directly at 318.541.8188 to schedule an appointment at one of our six convenient office locations.
+Contact us online or call us directly at 318.541.8188 to schedule an appointment.